-COURSES OF STUDY FOR THE ACADEMIC YEAR 2016/17
+COURSES OF STUDY FOR THE ACADEMIC YEAR 2023/24

-Year 7: English, Mathematics, Science, a Modern Language (French or German), History, Geography, Religious Studies, Music, Art, ICT, Design & Technology, Physical Education, Drama, PSHCE and Citizenship.
+Year 7: English, Mathematics, Science, a Modern Language (French or German), History, Geography, Religious Studies, Music, Art, Computing, design and Technology, Physical Education, Drama, PSHCE and Citizenship.

 Year 8: The above curriculum is continued and additional courses are begun in a second Modern Language and Latin.